top of page

 Program Formats:

-The “Continuing Education” training is either 1(no containments) or 2 days in length, based on what the participant received training for in the year prior.
-If the participant only completes the 1 Day course, it will be identified on the top right corner of their card.
-The certificate is valid for 1 year and is identified on the card.
+The “Continuing Education” training is either 1 day in length (without containments) or 2 Days in length (with containments), based on what the participant received training for in the year prior.
+If the participant only completes the 1-day course without any physical interventions, it will be stated in the write-up under the staff's name on the card/certificate.

 UMAB is currently/ has been utilized in the following environments: